-MRU Student Code of Conduct
+MRU Code of Student Community Standards

 The Office of Student Community Standards (OSCS) is a resource for students, faculty and staff at Mount Royal University that helps define community standards for academic and personal conduct.
+The office supports students, community, and campus partners in navigating conflict using various dispute resolution pathways.
+They also promote the rights and responsibilities of students through the administration of the Code of Student Community Standards and the Code of Student Academic Integrity.

-Students are responsible for familiarizing themselves with the Code of Conduct and academic regulations and policies as stated in the Calendar.
+Students are responsible for familiarizing themselves with the Code of Student Community

+Standards and the Code of Academic Integrity.
 Faculty may use anti-plagiarism software to detect incidents of academic misconduct.
-All incidents of potential academic and non-academic misconduct will be reported to the Office of Student Conduct.
+All incidents of potential academic and non-academic misconduct will be reported to the Office of Student Community Standards.